valango/react-svelte-vue/README.md

 1. **Behavior:**
    - _A state change triggers full re-rendering of all the child components_. 😱<br />
    I just couldn't believe [this](#indiscriminate-re-rendering)!
-     So I added _**redraw monitoring code**_ to all three implementations to log rendering operations on developer console.

 ### Svelte
 1. **Installation:** adding the packages and configuring the loaders was a breeze.